apache/incubator-teaclave/rpc/README.md

 ---
 permalink: /docs/codebase/rpc
 ---

 # RPC

-This directory contains an RPC implementation over attested TLS connection written in Rust, providing trusted channels to send and handle requests.
+This directory contains TLS configuration over an attested TLS connection, providing trusted channels to send and handle requests.
-RPC interfaces and request/response messages can be defined in ProtoBuf and used for generating Rust structs and traits to implement services or client function to send requests.

-Similar with other RPC frameworks, there are several concepts of RPC in Teaclave.
+Re-export [Tonic](https://github.com/hyperium/tonic) to support the general gRPC framework. `Tonic` is a gRPC over HTTP/2 implementation focused on high performance, interoperability, and flexibility.

 ## Channel and Client

-A channel in RPC represent a connection to the target service.
+A channel in gRPC represents a connection to the target service.
 Clients can use the channel to send requests.
-In Teaclave, we implement `SgxTrustedTlsChannel`, which can establish and attested a remote connection.
+When constructing a client, you can use the `SgxTrustedTlsClientConfig` to set up TLS and attestation configurations so that we can establish and attest to a remote connection.
 For example, to connect the management service, you need to establish a trusted channel with the service first.
-Then, create a client of management service with the channel.
+Then, create a client for the management service with the channel.
 At last, you can use this client to send requests like `InvokeTask`.

-When constructing a client, you can use the `SgxTrustedTlsClientConfig` to setup TLS and attestation configs.

 ## Server and Service

-Server is an entity to listening a network address, processing incoming messages, and forwarding requests to certain service.
-Similar with channel in Teaclave, we implement `SgxTrustedTlsServer`, which can establish an attested TLS channel with clients.

-Similar with the client, you can use `SgxTrustedTlsServerConfig` to setup TLS and attestation configs.
+A server is an entity that listens to a network address, processes incoming messages, and forwards requests to certain services.
+Similar to the client, you can use `SgxTrustedTlsServerConfig` to set up TLS and attestation configurations for the channel with clients.

-## Protocol
+## Interceptor

-There are many RPC protocols that can be implemented in the RPC framework.
-Currently, there's only one simple protocol called `JsonProtocol`.
-Simply speaking, for the json protocol, one RPC message will contain a length of the following requests (in big endian) and a json serialized request.
+In Teaclave, we implement `CredentialService` based on the `Interceptor` trait to add a credential to the MetadataMap of each request before it is sent, so servers can check the authentication credential of each request.